Ignite Grants- Call for applications

-The Emerging and Pandemic Infections Consortium (EPIC) seeks to foster novel and innovative approaches to research on infectious disease that pose a threat to human health, including agile and adaptive research projects that can be implemented quickly to gather data on infectious agents.
+The Emerging and Pandemic Infections Consortium (EPIC) seeks to foster novel and innovative approaches to research on infectious diseases that pose a threat to human health including agile and adaptive research projects that can be implemented quickly to increase our understanding of infectious agents and their impacts.

-EPIC Ignite Grants (formerly Proof-of-Principle Grants) provide seed funding to support early stage and pilot level projects that show promise in developing novel understanding or innovations in the area of infectious disease and/or pandemic preparedness.
+EPIC Ignite Grants provide seed funding to support early stage and pilot level projects that show promise in developing novel understanding or innovations in the area of infectious diseases and/or pandemic preparedness.
 The program aims to fund research from each of the four streams below:

-This funding is intended to be agile and adaptive so that it can be deployed as rapid response funding when needed or provide seed funding within the EPIC community to support a strong pipeline of innovations in infectious disease research.
+This funding is intended to be agile and adaptive so that it can be deployed as rapid response funding when needed or provide seed funding within the EPIC community supporting a strong pipeline of innovations in infectious disease research.

-Lead investigators of successful proposals in the EPIC’ Ignite Grant competition will present their work at EPIC annual research events outlining the project and future directions of the research.
+Lead investigators of successful proposals in the EPIC Ignite Grant competition will present their work at EPIC knowledge translation events outlining the project and future directions of the research.

 Eligibility

-• Research questions should address existing human infectious disease or zoonotic pathogens with human pandemic potential
+- Research questions should address existing human infectious diseases or zoonotic pathogens with human pandemic potential

-• Lead investigator must have a primary affiliation at one of EPIC’s partner institutions (the Hospital for Sick Children, Lunenfeld-Tanenbaum Research Institute, Sunnybrook Research Institute, Unity Health Toronto, University Health Network and University of Toronto)
+- The lead investigator must have a primary affiliation at the University of Toronto or one of EPIC’s partner institutions (The Hospital for Sick Children, Lunenfeld-Tanenbaum Research Institute, Sunnybrook Research Institute, Unity Health Toronto and University Health Network)

 Value and Duration